EDB's private container registry v1.1.3

 Operand image name

-The operand image name is composed of the Postgres distribution, EDB Postgres Distributed key word, their version numbers, and the build version.
+The operand image name is composed of the Postgres distribution, EDB Postgres Distributed keyword, and their version numbers.

 Postgres type: The first part of the image name is the Postgres distribution you're using.
 The table shows how Postgres types correspond to this part of the image name.